What is colour therapy?

 Working with a colour therapist

-If you’d like to know more about colour therapy and what can be expected in a session, we recommend reaching out to a practitioner directly to discuss the individual’s way of working.
+If you’d like to know more about colour therapy and what to expect in a session, we recommend reaching out to a practitioner directly to discuss their approach

 Would you like to provide feedback on our content?